|

 pregnancy.

-What can I do if my children or I am abused?
 First, make sure you and your children are safe.
 Go to a safe place, such as the home of a friend or a relative

 or an emergency shelter.
 Take your children with you.
 Call the police if you think you can't leave home safely or if you want